tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 message.

-Creating and correctly updating multiple state machines requires feedback from the handshake logic to the state machine layer, indicating which message belong to which state machine.
+Creating and correctly updating multiple state machines requires feedback from the handshake logic to the state machine layer, indicating which message belongs to which state machine.
 For example, if a server sends multiple CertificateRequest messages and receives a Certificate message in response, the corresponding state machine can only be determined after inspecting the certificate_request_context field.
 Similarly, a server sending a single CertificateRequest